 Most mini fridges are put on hardwood floors or other types of flooring that wouldn’t be affected by water, but can you put a mini fridge on the carpet and have the same results?

 In this article, we’ll be tackling this question to help give you the answer you’re looking for!

-There’s also the possibility of spills in the fridge leaking onto the carpet or accidental spills when opening the mini fridge door that makes placing a mini fridge on carpet inconvenient.
+There’s also the possibility of spills in the fridge leaking onto the carpet or accidental spills when opening the mini fridge door which makes placing a mini fridge on the carpet inconvenient.

 Here’s what you can do:

 Placing a mini fridge directly on the carpet will wreak havoc in the long run, which is why it’s important to have a buffer between the bottom of the mini fridge and your carpet.
 This buffer can be a sheet of plywood or a sturdy rubber mat, encouraging ventilation to the underparts of the fridge and protecting the carpet from potential harm.